1960s postcard of Callahan's Old West Trading Post.

 Robert E. Callahan's Old West Trading Post, aka Indian Village, at 13660 Sierra Highway in "Outlaw Canyon" was the equivalent of an amusement park of its day.

-and displaying them for paying tourists at his Ramona Village in Culver City.
-Renamed Mission Village, he closed it in the 1950s and moved it to Saugus when construction of the Santa Monica Freeway displaced him.
-(In Callahan's day, the area was known as Saugus; the county of Los Angeles later included it within the Acton-Agua Dulce Town Council's sphere of influence.
-It is commonly considered part of Agua Dulce today.)
+Note: In Callahan's day, that part of Sierra Highway was known as Saugus.
+The county of Los Angeles later included it within the Acton-Agua Dulce Town Council's sphere of influence.
+It is commonly considered part of Agua Dulce today.

 In 1987, Callahan's widow, Marion, donated several artifacts from the former Indian Village including the Ramona Chapel and little red schoolhouse to the Santa Clarita Valley Historical Society.